openshift/enhancements/enhancements/ingress/haproxy-max-connections-tuning.md

 ## Summary

-Enable administrators to tune the maximum number of simultaneous connections for OpenShift router deployments.
+Enable cluster administrators to tune the maximum number of simultaneous connections for OpenShift router deployments.

 OpenShift router currently hard-codes the maximum number of